raphaelmeyer/pico-synth/README.md

 ## Midi Adapter

-The executable of the _midi-adapter_ generated in `/build/midi-adapter/midi-adapter.uf2`.
+The executable of the _midi-adapter_ is generated in `/build/executable/midi-adapter/midi-adapter.uf2`.